 Justinian, looked at his empire and saw that the laws were a mess.

 in one part of the empire might be different then the laws in another

 part of the empire.
 Justinian wanted all of his people

 to be treated the same way, so Justinian had his judges and lawyers get

 together and write down all the laws of the land.
 They also wanted to

-laws that began in ancient Rome.
-In ancient Rome, those laws were called
+write down the laws that began in ancient Rome, the laws called the

 Twelve Tables and Justinian's Code

 Middle Ages Clipart for Kids & Teachers